Ife Empire

-History

 Formation and early history

-The Ife region began as a small collection of house societies in mid-first millennium, which over time grew to become “mega houses”, or mini-states, due to competition for resources.
+The Ife region began as a small collection of house societies in mid-first millennium BCE, which over time grew to become “mega houses”, or mini-states, due to competition for resources.
 Over time, as managing resources, population, and conflicts presented opportunities for new organizational structures, several of the mega-houses started organizing themselves into confederacy-like associations.
 The most prominent of these was the Ife “confederacy".
 Conflicts over resources continued however, exacerbated by the aridity and a rising population.

-During said conflicts, a group of people led by a confederacy leader named Odùduwà emerged, building a large perimeter wall between the 10th to 11th centuries.
+During said conflicts, a group of people led by a leader named Odùduwà emerged, who most likely came from Oke Ora, a hilltop settlement to the east, and built a large perimeter wall between the 10th to 11th centuries.
 Measuring about 7 km in circumference and 2.3 km in diameter, this wall would soon become the core urban center of Ilé-Ifè.
-The building of the wall led to a massive conflict between the Odùduwà group and another mega-house, lead by a man named Obatálá.
+The building of the wall led to a massive conflict between the Odùduwà group and another mega-house(consisting of the original indigenous population of Ilé-Ifè), led by a man named Obatálá.
 The Odùduwà group ended up winning the conflict.